Hoshigami: Ruining Blue Earth Remix

 Hoshigami: Ruining Blue Earth Remix, also known as simply Hoshigami Remix, is a strategy RPG video game, for the Nintendo DS and is a remake of Hoshigami: Ruining Blue Earth (originally released by Atlus USA) for the Sony PlayStation.
 The game was developed by Arc System Works and was released in Japan in May 2007 by ASNetworks and in North America in June 2007 by Aksys Games.
 The developed programmer is Barnhouse Effect, and characters are designed by Arc System Works.

-Story
+Plot

 A war between the Kingdoms of Valaim and Nightweld has begun on the continent of Mardias.
 Fazz, the leader of a band of mercenaries (and the main character) is hired to protect one of the Ruins of Ixia from the Valamian army.
 Meanwhile, an evil being rises from the shadows and threatens to destroy Mardias.